 The draft conditions already calls on the commission to review the site plans for any impact to archeological features, the ERCO historic site, and adjacent historic districts.

 County planner Susan Lareuse is currently walking board members through the planning department's recommendation on the application of "approval with conditions."

 After the board's Jan.
 12 session, the recommendation was updated to reflect nearly every point of the consensus conditions agreed to between Riverdale Park, University Park, and the developer.

 Earlier, the board rejected a petition for a 30-day continuance from University Park resident Victor Stone.

-The proposed rezoning of the Cafritz property will once again come before the Prince George's County Planning Board on Thursday, three weeks after members heard seven hours of testimony on the developer's application.
+The proposed rezoning of the Cafritz property will once again come before the Prince George's County Planning Board on Thursday, three weeks after members on the developer's application.